brettz9/webappfind/README.md

-desktop (currently, executables are for Mac only), sending the file path details to the [native messaging](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging) component of the add-on (via command line arguments) which are then delivered into the main browser add-on which, if no site is hard-coded in the request, checks for an *optional* `filetypes.json` file within the same directory as the right-clicked file to determine more precise handling (the file extension will be used to determine the type otherwise).
+desktop (currently, executables are for Mac only), sending the file path details to the [native messaging](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging) component of the add-on (via command line arguments) which are then delivered into the main browser add-on.<!--which, if no site is hard-coded in the request, checks for an *optional* `filetypes.json` file within the same directory as the right-clicked file to determine more precise handling (the file extension will be used to determine the type otherwise).
-Based on what is chosen/found and in the addon's preferences, a handler web site will be sought in the browser to open the file of the designated type (whether a generic or custom type) as well as allow--if the "edit" type was the type chosen and a suitable handler site was
+Based on what is chosen/found and in the addon's preferences, -->
+Based on the site that is baked into the executable, a handler web site will be sought in the browser to open the file of the designated type (whether a generic or custom type) as well as allow--if the "edit" type was the type chosen and a suitable handler site was